The following is a list of frequently asked questions. If you have questions or concerns that are not addressed below, please feel free to contact us.

 - The New Orleans Nightlife ride is 2.5 - 3 hours.

 - Our cemetery walking tour is 1.5 hours.

 - All other walking tours are 2 hours.

 What if it rains?

 Our tours roll rain or shine.
 Weather forecasts are very unreliable in New Orleans.
-In the event of rain, we provide rain ponchos to each guest.
+In the event of rain, we provide rain ponchos to our guest on bicycle tours.
 We do encourage you to dress for the weather as best as possible.
 If we determine that the weather is too severe, you can either reschedule, or you will be refunded.

 Are you located in the French Quarter?